 - You can make this soup ahead of time, or start to prepare it while your matzo ball dough is chilling.

-- In a stockpot over medium heat, sauté onion, garlic, celery and carrot for 5-8 minutes until onion is translucent.
+- In a stockpot over medium heat, sauté onion, celery and carrot for 3-5, minutes until onion is translucent.
 Add garlic and sauté for an additional minute.

-- Pour in vegan chicken broth, add poultry spice and Bay leaf and bring to a boil.
+- Pour in vegan chicken broth, add optional poultry spice and bay leaf and bring to a boil.
 Reduce heat to low, cover and simmer for at least 20 minutes.
 Taste and add salt and pepper to preference.
 Remove Bay leaf before serving.

 - Once your matzo balls have cooled and firmed up, add them to the hot soup to reheat for just a few minutes at a very gentle simmer.
-Ladle into bowls and serve.
+Ladle into bowls, garnish with fresh dill, and serve.